 1. Establish a Routine

 This may be the strangest fall on record when it comes to finding “routine.”
 But even if you’re not back to work full time, even if the kids are only in school two days a week, it’s the perfect time of year to create a routine.
 It, too, is ingrained in our DNA.
 Capitalize on whatever structure you have and make a plan.
 Set your alarm at 6:30 a.m. every day to fit in an hour of exercise before commuting or working from home.
-Plan out your meals on Sunday and grocery shop for the fresh veggies, lean proteins and essentials you need to make DIY meals and supplement South Beach Diet meals.
+Plan out your meals on Sunday and grocery shop for the fresh veggies, lean proteins and essentials you need to make DIY meals.
 Set a designated sleep time and stick to it.
 If you’re consistent about rising and snoozing at the same time each day, falling asleep and waking up will become easier, says the National Sleep Foundation.

 2. Fall Produce

 Butternut squash.
 Eggplant.
 Cabbage.
 Cauliflower.
 Brussels sprouts.
 We love the autumn harvest!
 The beautiful thing about fall is that so much fresh produce (specifically low-carb fresh vegetables) is still in season.
 The growing season ends when frost threatens its approach and for most of us, that doesn’t happen until late October or November.
 So until then, keep going to farmers’ markets.
 Keep buying fresh produce.
 Check out our Seasonal Fall & Winter Produce Guide for a robust list of fall produce you should be eating—including the nutrients these delicious foods provide.